biosp4rk/mzm/readme.txt

 Version history:
 WIP - 1.1.0
-- Added four new effects
+- Added five new effects
 - Added sounds that play when an ability is deactivated or reactivated
 - Slow/fast X movement affects crawling speed
 - Removed "forward camera" effect